 If you believe you have a case against your employer, there are a few crucial steps you should take to ensure the process goes smoothly.

 If you’ve been discriminated against, harassed, wrongfully terminated or injured on the job, reach out to an attorney to see if you have a case.
-Because qualified attorneys deal with similar cases day in and day out, they can help you determine the strength of your case before you let your employer know you may be suing them.
+Qualified attorneys will help you determine the strength of your case before you tell anyone you’re suing your employer.

 Talking with an attorney first, especially through a free consultation, allows you to understand whether a lawsuit would be justified.
 If a lawyer lets you know early on that you don’t have a case, you don’t need to waste time and energy collecting evidence or trying to negotiate with your employer.